AdamRaichu/server-side-commands/README.md

 ### The version title says for game version `1.19.4`, but Modrinth says `1.19-1.19.4`.
 What gives?

 When I am developing, I use the latest version of the fabric api available for the version I am working on (which is usually the latest stable version of Minecraft).
-While I don't expect there to be incompatability issues between the 1.19.4 and 1.19 api, there may be a change I am not aware of.
+While I don't expect there to be incompatibility issues between the 1.19.4 and 1.19 api, there may be a change I am not aware of.
 Also, I generally like to encourage use of the latest version anyway.

 ### Forge port?